April 12, 2017

 That means a lot more garbage to handle.

 The trucks can haul about 9,000 pounds of trash per load.
-On busy summer days and after holidays, each crew can collect up to 12,000 tons of garbage per day, requiring two trips to the county landfill just south of Warrenton.
+On busy summer days and after holidays, each crew can collect up to 12,000 pounds of garbage per day, requiring two trips to the county landfill just south of Warrenton.

 The work can be backbreaking, with bags weighing up to 70 pounds, according to Mr. Mosley.
 Hard to believe, but people sometimes bag dirt or put concrete chunks in household waste, he says.